 - ½ c shredded cheddar cheese

 - Mix the melted butter into your starter.
-Add enough flour to achieve a stiff dough.
+Add baking soda and enough flour to achieve a stiff dough.
 Knead mixture together until a smooth, stiff dough forms.

 - Place in a bowl, cover loosely with plastic wrap, and let set at room temperature for 8 hours.